 CC DNTENT Are my topic and choice of words appropriate for my audience?
 Paragraph 1: Does the introduction start with a clear thesis statement in the first or second sentence?
 Paragraph 2: Is Main Point 1 supported with facts or examples?
 Have I included an illustration?
 Paragraph 3: Is Main Point 2 supported with facts or examples?
 Have I included an illustration?
 Paragraph 4: Is Main Point 3 supported with facts or examples?
 Have I included an illustration?
 Paragraph 5: Does the conclusion rephrase my three main points and close with a final thought?
 Did I stick to the topic?
 Does the content flow smoothly?
 Are details organized and easy to follow?
 Does the title give a clue about the content of my essay?
-ST YLE □ Did I use no more than five "to be" words?
-Circle to be) words in red .
+ST YLE Did I use no more than five "to be" words?
+Circle to be words in red .
 Did I replace repeated main words when possible?
 Underline repeated words in blue .
 Did I use concrete words and remove or replace weak words?
-Underline vague/weak words in green. .
+Underline vague/weak words in green.
+Did I organize the essay by developing the three main points in order?
 Did I follow the rules of parallelism in both my outline and composition?
 Did I use transitions between paragraphs and when shifting from one point to another?
 Have I correctly used a variety of the following? began with paired adjectivesbegan with a past and/or present participle began with an -ly adverbincluded an appositive began with a prepositional phraseincluded a simile began with a subordinate conjunction (although, as, because, if, since, though, unless, when, where, while Have I included subject-verb sentences?
 Did I use both long and short sentences?
 Did I avoid writing in second person (you)?
 Did I write concisely?
 Did I avoid repeating ideas unnecessarily?
 ME ECHANICS Did I put my name and date in the upper right-hand corner?
 Did I write five paragraphs for a total of 15-20 sentences?
 How many sentences in all?
 Did I indent, leave margins, and skip every other line?
 Did I look up words whose spelling I'm not sure about?
 Have I made corrections as needed?
 Did I double-check capitalization and punctuation?
 Have I corrected any errors??
-DEFORE TURNING IN MY MORK.
-Make some like at the little of \Box BEFORE TURNING IN MY WORK: Make sure I have stapled all my papers together in proper order.
+Did I use complete sentences?
+Did I check for run-on sentences and misplaced modifiers?
+Did I correctly use this Checklist along with colored pencils?
+Did I make corrections before revising?
+BEFORE TURNING IN MY WORK: Make sure I have stapled all my papers together in proper order. ш DEL SIXE I SIXINIO IN INTERPOLATA.
+Make suite i have stapled all my papers together in proper order.